About the Program

 - A personal self-care plan and a strong primary support network to ensure that you have ongoing support while sharing your story

-For some survivors, sharing their personal experiences with gun violence can range be everything from deeply rewarding to potentially re-traumatizing.
+For some survivors, sharing their personal experiences with gun violence can range from deeply rewarding to potentially re-traumatizing.
 We believe your health and wellness is paramount to taking on any type of leadership and public role in this movement.
 While Everytown is committed to creating a community of support for survivors and many survivors describe connecting with other survivors and their advocacy work as emotionally healing, the organization does not offer direct services such as counseling, financial support, or legal assistance.
 Your involvement, if you choose to partner with us, requires that you have a personal plan and network of support to sustain your emotional well-being.

 Conflict of Interest Policy